jdboris/generic-php-json-crud-backend/README.md

-# Generic CRUD Backend written in PHP that stores data in a .json file
+# Generic CRUD Backend
+Written in PHP, stores data in a .json file.